 Although the risk of infection varies by industry, some basic hazard assessment strategies are needed to protect workers across all sectors.
 The first step is to screen all workers and visitors who enter the workplace.
 You could use question-based screening, non-touch temperature sensors, or rapid antigen tests to evaluate symptoms and exposure.

 As a guiding principle, employers should encourage employees to stay home if they are not well.
 Conducting daily in-person or virtual health checks is an excellent way to boost engagement and assess risk factors.
 Together with a robust response plan for any potential infections, this data filing can go a long way toward protecting employees.

 5. Routine disinfection is essential

 The pandemic has profoundly highlighted the importance of routine cleaning and disinfection in the workplace.
 Even the regular influenza virus can survive on hard surfaces for 2-8 hours and infect people who come in contact with it.
 The CDC notes that if there have been no confirmed or suspected COVID-19 cases in the space, thorough cleaning once a day is usually enough to protect employees.
-More frequent decontamination is necessary if the space is a high traffic area, poorly ventilated, or does not provide access to handwashing or hand sanitizers.
+Frequent decontamination is necessary if the space is a high-traffic area, poorly ventilated, or does not provide access to handwashing or hand sanitizers.

 Pegasus Building Services delivers high-quality, innovative cleaning services to ensure peace of mind for all building occupants.
 With comprehensive cleaning and decontamination solutions, Pegasus goes above and beyond routine disinfection used before the pandemic.
 We offer the full range of janitorial and maintenance services together with cutting-edge techniques like Hydrogen Peroxide (H2O2) fogging for critical environments.
 To learn more about Pegasus services and solutions, get in touch with us and request a free, no-obligation service quote today!